 Don’t fret, we’ve been there and now we’re here to tell you not to lose hope.
 Finding your pair of perfectly fitted jeans can be hard, but it’s not impossible.
 Read on for the answer to a few frequently asked questions when it comes to shopping for jeans and get one step closer to enjoying the pleasure of finding yours.

-Of course we know proper fit isn’t all about the waist.
-You also want to make sure you’re shopping the right inseam for your height to avoid buying pants that are too long or too short.
-Basically, unless you’re shopping for skinny jeans in general or ankle length or cropped pants specifically, you don’t want your jeans to show ankle and they should definitely cover the top of your heel when you’re wearing shoes.
+Of course, we know proper fit isn’t all about the waist.
+You also want to make sure you’re shopping for the right inseam for your height to avoid buying pants that are too long or too short.
+Basically, unless you’re shopping for skinny jeans in general or ankle-length or cropped pants specifically, you don’t want your jeans to show ankle and they should definitely cover the top of your heel when you’re wearing shoes.

 Don’t let the name fool you, skinny jeans have less to do with the width of your waist and more with how they hug your body.
 Unlike straight leg jeans that taper off from the knee to the ankle, skinny jeans have a slim fit all the way down, hugging your thighs and calves.
 Showing a little ankle is to be expected with skinny jeans, and they should always be sleek – never baggy.
 If yours are baggy in the knees or around the ankle then you should consider shopping for a shorter inseam length.
 Likewise, if you’re having trouble pulling them on over your calves (we’ve all been there), go up a size in the waist to get that sleek, long look you’re after.
 Skinny jeans should also fit comfortably at or above your waistline even when you’re sitting down.
 Opt for high-rise jeans that cinch above your hips, accentuating your natural curves and eliminating the risk of exposing too much lower back (or beyond) when you sit.